 Figure 15.
-Total-to-static efficiency at various turbine speeds
+Total-to-static efficiency at various turbine speed

 At higher rotational speeds, such as 90,000 RPM, the increased velocity of the working fluid raises the total temperature, leading to higher heat losses through conduction, convection, and radiation.
-The rise in temperature affects air properties, such as density and viscosity, according to CFD modelling, which treats air as an ideal gas.
-The temperature rise has increased friction and flow separation, including secondary flow and velocity gradients.
-Subsequently, it increases aerodynamic loss.
-The effect of flow separation becomes more significant at higher speeds due to the increased centrifugal force, which can contribute to shock losses in the relative flow and further reduce efficiency after the peak velocity ratio is reached.
+This temperature rise can affect the fluid's properties, such as density and viscosity, leading to higher aerodynamic losses, including increased friction and flow separation (secondary flow and vorticity).
+The compressibility effects become more pronounced at these higher speeds, contributing to shock losses and further reducing efficiency after the peak velocity ratio is reached.
 These losses are reflected in the sharper decline in efficiency observed at 90,000 RPM compared to lower speeds.

-The turbine performance depends highly on the $\alpha$ and i at the turbine inlet [5].
-Japikse suggested that the optimum range for i at the leading edge of the turbine is $-20 \le i \le -40$ [31].
-The $\alpha$ is the angle at which the flow enters the turbine blades relative to the axial direction, while i is the angle between the incoming flow and the blade's leading edge (refer to Figure 1).
-Both angles significantly impact the efficiency by influencing the aerodynamic loading on the blades and the flow behaviour within the turbine [5, 29, 31].
-At lower velocity ratios, where PR is relatively high, the incidence angle tends to be out of the optimum range, leading to unfavourable flow conditions with higher flow separation and greater aerodynamic losses.
-This condition is generally associated with lower efficiencies.
-However, the pressure ratio decreases as the velocity ratio increases, and the bulk velocity reduces at the leading edge.
-This condition can move the i into the optimum range and increase the $\eta{T,s}$ until a maximum value is reached.
-As the mass flow decreases and PR decreases, the $\alpha$ and i increase significantly.
-Subsequently, the $\eta{T,s}$ has dropped significantly.
+The absolute angle, α and incidence angle, i, at the turbine inlet are crucial factors in determining the turbine's performance.
+The optimum range for i is $-20 \le I \le -40$, according to Japikse [31].
+The α is the angle at which the flow enters the turbine blades relative to the axial direction, while the incidence angle is the angle between the incoming flow and the blade's leading edge.
+Both angles significantly impact the efficiency by influencing the aerodynamic loading on the blades and the flow behaviour within the turbine [29].
+At lower velocity ratios, where the flow velocities are relatively low, the incidence angle tends to be small, leading to favourable flow conditions with minimal flow separation and lower aerodynamic losses.
+This condition is generally associated with higher efficiencies, as seen in the graph's initial increase in efficiency.
+However, as the velocity ratio increases, the flow velocity at the turbine inlet also increases, which can result in a higher incidence angle.
+A large incidence angle can cause the flow to deviate significantly from the blade's surface, leading to flow separation and increased pressure losses.
+These aerodynamic losses are reflected in the decreased efficiency observed beyond the peak velocity ratio for each rotational speed.

-The identification of design $\alpha$ is also to complete the radial turbine's design.
-The $\alpha$ is determined by the volute crosssectional area in the radial turbine [8].
-If the $\alpha$ is not optimised for a given design speed, the flow can enter the turbine blades at too steep or shallow an angle, leading to non-optimal flow conditions at the leading edge.
-A higher $\alpha$ can result from increased aerodynamic loading on the blades, leading to higher frictional losses and potential blade vibration or fatigue.
-In contrast, a smaller $\alpha$ results in insufficient aerodynamic loading, reducing the extraction of exhaust energy.
-In Figure 16, the differences in peak efficiency at various rotational speeds can be partially attributed to variations in the $\alpha$ and i angles at the turbine inlet.
-At 70,000 RPM, the turbine operates with an optimal combination of $\alpha$ and i angles, leading to the highest efficiency.
-At 50,000 RPM and 90,000 RPM, where the prior has a higher mass and the latter has a lower mass, the deviation from these optimal angles could result in higher aerodynamic losses and lower peak efficiencies.
+The α also plays a critical role in determining the turbine's performance.
+In the radial turbine, the α is determined by the volute cross-sectional area [8].
+If the absolute angle is not optimised for a given rotational speed, the flow can enter the turbine blades at too steep or shallow angle, leading to suboptimal flow conditions.
+A steep absolute angle can result in excessive aerodynamic loading on the blades, causing increased frictional losses and potential blade vibration or fatigue.
+On the other hand, a shallow absolute angle can lead to insufficient aerodynamic loading, reducing the turbine's ability to extract energy from the fluid effectively.
+In Figure 16, the differences in peak efficiency at various rotational speeds can be partially attributed to variations in the absolute and incidence angles at the turbine inlet.
+At 70,000 RPM, the turbine likely operates with an optimal combination of absolute and incidence angles, leading to the highest efficiency.
+At 50,000 RPM and 90,000 RPM, the deviation from these optimal angles could result in higher aerodynamic losses and lower peak efficiencies.

-3.3 Flow Field Analysis
+3.3 Rotor Aerodynamic Flow Field